thecodersguilduk/tcg_site/site/blog/liverpool-gets-ready-to-learn-valuable-tech-skills-in-2021.md

   - Digital Skills
   - blog
 ---
-We’re delighted to announce the launch of some new free tech skills training courses, exclusively open to people in Liverpool, launching at the end of January.
+We’re delighted to announce the launch of some new free training courses which will teach valuable tech skills, exclusively open to people in Liverpool, launching at the end of January.

-Working in partnership with the Liverpool City Region Combined Authority, we'd like to invite you to apply to these fantastic digital skills boot camps, which will teach front-end coding and web and app development.
+Working in partnership with the Liverpool City Region Combined Authority, we'd like to invite you to apply to these fantastic digital skills boot camps, which will focus on front-end coding and web and app development.

-**These courses are completely free, delivered remotely (lockdown-safe), and taught by experienced professionals with years of experience.**
+**These courses are completely free, delivered remotely (lockdown-friendly), and taught by experienced professionals with years of experience.**

-The main purpose of this programme is to make jobs in tech more accessible for people in the BAME community, female candidates, and those from non-technical backgrounds who have recently been made redundant or unemployed due to lockdown.
-But we’re also looking to help people currently in entry-level tech roles progress up the ladder more quickly and easily, as well as introducing people with no experience at all to the wonderful world of coding.
+The main purpose of this programme is to make jobs in tech more accessible for people in the BAME community, female candidates, and those who have recently been made redundant or unemployed due to lockdown.
+But we’re also looking to help people currently in entry-level tech roles progress up the ladder more quickly and easily, as well as introducing people from non-technical backgrounds to the wonderful world of coding.

 If that sounds like you, this is the perfect way to put the challenges of 2020 behind you and get the new year off to a positive start.